 (135) Unforgiven (Clint Eastwood, 92)

 A former gunslinger is coaxed back into the violent world he now reviles in order to avenge the slashing of a prostitute by one of her customers.

 (136) Taxi Driver (Martin Scorsese, 76)

-Travis Bickle, a NYC cabbie, is driven by loneliness to destroy the percieved enslavement of a young prostitute.
+Travis Bickle, a NYC cabbie, is driven by loneliness to destroy the perceived enslavement of a young call girl.

 (137) GoodFellas (Martin Scorsese, 90)

 A New York crime family’s rise and fall.